ujwal-narayan/Super_Mario/README.md

 ## Controls

+- WASD for movement.
-WASD .
-Space can also be used to jump.
-Double tap Space to Double Jump .
+- Space can also be used to jump.
+- Double tap space to double jump .